-General Information:
+General Information: Academic Affairs, cosi@columbia.edu

-Academic Affairs 202 Hamilton 212-851-9814 cc-academic@columbia.edu

-Science Requirement Website

 The objective of the science component of Columbia College's Core Curriculum is identical to that of its humanities and social science counterparts, namely to help students "to understand the civilization of their own day and to participate effectively in it."
 The science component is intended specifically to provide students with the opportunity to learn what kinds of questions are asked about nature, how hypotheses are tested against experimental or observational evidence, how results of tests are evaluated, and what knowledge has been accumulated about the workings of the natural world.